 Autism Symptoms In Toddlers

-Autism symptoms can be elusive.
+Autism symptoms in babies and toddlers can be elusive.
 Toddlers grow and develop at different rates.
 We know that.
 What happens when you start to notice areas where a child isn’t hitting the developmental milestones?

 Have you noticed any of these 7 early developmental red flags?